RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/segmented-button.md

 ## Rules of Thumb

 - Use Segmented Buttons:
-  - To filter a grid or table.
+  - To filter a Grid or Table.
   - To switch a view's display mode.
 - One option must always be selected.